-In terms of price per unit, generic beclomethasone nasal spray is the most cost-effective as compared to other steroid nasal sprays.
-Many pharmacies and larger supermarkets sell their own, generic versions of beclomethasone nasal spray at a much lower cost as compared to Beconase or other brands of steroid nasal sprays.
+In terms of price per unit, generic beclomethasone nasal spray is the most cost-effective compared to other steroid nasal sprays.
+Many pharmacies and larger supermarkets sell their own generic versions of beclomethasone nasal spray at a much lower cost as compared to Beconase or other brands of steroid nasal sprays.

 Non-steroid nasal sprays for hayfever

 Non-steroid nasal sprays for hayfever include isotonic solution nasal sprays such as Sterimar Hayfever & Allergy Relief and allergy barrier nasal sprays.